 Corresponding costs for ecologically responsible use of resources and protection of the environment (for example, expert advice for emission reduction, environmentally compatible alternatives, CO2 compensation) can be included in the programme budget.

 A jury will be appointed to assess the submitted applications.
 All applicants will be contacted latest by February 2024.

 The jury assessing applications for «Synergies» is made up of:

-- Ariane Koek, initiator of Collide@Cern, independent consultant in the fields of art, science and technology, UK
+- Ariane Koek, Initiator and former Head of Arts at CERN, independent consultant in the fields of art, science and technology, UK

-- Radha Mahendru, curator, Senior Programme Manager and Curator at Khoj, India
+- Radha Mahendru, Curator and Arts manager, India

 - Luc Meier, Director of La Becque, Switzerland